Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 Why it matters:

-- This position ensures you’re not sliding off and stressing your lumbar area.
+- This arrangement ensures you’re not sliding off and stressing your lumbar area.

 - You’re not putting pressure on your hamstrings, so your blood circulation is optimized.